KeiranY/tarkov-bronzeman/README.md

 Features:

-- Automatically unlock any items in a players stash on startup profile load.
+- Add `unlockFromInventory` to automatically unlock any items in a players stash on startup/profile load.
 - Add `hideItems` to allow you to either hide locked items or set their trader stock to 0.
   - I've tried a few ways to also have "out of stock" trades on flea market/ragfair but it seems AKI stops generating new trades if the stock is set to 0.